yfrit/televops/README.md

 MODE (Recursive)
 ```

-The queries are used to fetch work items from the current sprint and work items from the epic you team are working on.
+The queries are used to fetch work items from the current sprint and work items from the epic your team is working on.
 Replace the place holders with the correct values.
 For an easier experience building queries using WIQL, you can use this [WIQL Editor extension](https://marketplace.visualstudio.com/items?itemName=ottostreifel.wiql-editor).

 # Envinronment Variables